Create Better Divi Headers

 Make Divi mobile menu scrollable

-It works with the default mobile menu of Divi theme, as well as with the menus created using the Menu and Fullwidth Menu modules, you just need to add the dvcs_scrollable_mobile_menu CSS class in the module settings Advanced -> CSS ID & Classes -> CSS Class field.
+This CSS works with the default mobile menu of Divi theme, as well as with the menus created using the Menu and Fullwidth Menu modules.
+For the Menu modules you just need to add the dvcs_scrollable_mobile_menu CSS class in the module settings Advanced -> CSS ID & Classes -> CSS Class field.

 Collapse Divi mobile menu submenus